lenticulartech/SpaceColony/README.md

 # SpaceColony Architecture Assessment

-An open methodology applied to destination selection for extraplanetary infrastructure.
-Treats the Moon, Mars, and orbital rotating habitats as candidate platforms and evaluates them against a structured requirement set drawn from NASA standards, peer-reviewed physiology research, and commercial operator data.
+A fun side project combining solutions architecture methodology, space science and multi-modal AI to assess the best destination for extraplanetary infrastructure.
+Treats the Moon, Mars, and orbital habitats as candidate platforms and evaluates them against a structured requirement set drawn from NASA standards, peer-reviewed physiology research, and commercial operator data.

+The research, analysis, scoring,and assesment is complete. currently working on the documentation.
+Most of the PDFs are AI drafts.
+They should be readable, but I do need to rewrite them.
+All of the data, equations, and results are in the Excel files.
+I'll be cleaning it up soon

 **License: Apache 2.0**

 ## Headline Result

-The recommended architecture is a three-tier hybrid:
+The only is a three-tier hybrid:

 | Tier | Destination | Role |
 |---|---|---|